Applying to Leeds Beckett as an international student

 Choose Your Course

-Before you apply the first thing is to decide which course you want to study.
+Before you apply, the first thing is to decide which course you want to study.
 There are a few ways you can apply depending on whether you want to study an undergraduate or postgraduate course.
-If you have not yet decided on the course you want to study you can search our online prospectus.
+If you have not yet decided on the course you want to study, you can use our online course finder.

 Apply through UCAS

-If you want to study a three-year undergraduate degree you can apply through a website called UCAS.com – this is the University College Administration Service and all full-time undergraduate applications from the UK, EU and non-EU go through them.
+If you want to study a three-year undergraduate degree, you can apply through a website called UCAS.com – this is the University College Administration Service, and all full-time undergraduate applications from UK and international students can be made through UCAS.

-We've put together a useful diagram which shows you step by step the process of applying through UCAS.
+We've put together a useful guide which shows you the step-by-step process of applying through UCAS.

 Apply to us directly

-If you are only choosing Leeds Beckett and don’t want to apply for another undergraduate course in the UK, you can apply directly to us.
-You can do this by applying online.
+If you are only choosing Leeds Beckett University and don’t want to apply for an undergraduate course at a different university in the UK, you can apply directlyto us through our online Applicant Portal.

-It is important to know that if you are applying directly to us for an undergraduate course, you should not have an offer with UCAS.
+It is important to note that if you are applying directly to us for an undergraduate course, you should not have an offer with UCAS.

-Once you have found the course you want to study in our online prospectus you will then click on the ‘Apply Now’ button located at the top of the online course page.
+Once you have found the course you want to study in our online course finder, you will then click on the ‘Apply Now’ button located at the top of the online course page.

 What to include in your application